 Type III ladders are most typically household ladders.
 They only handle a load capacity of 200 lbs and are primarily used for light-duty use.
 These ladders are typically manufactured in lengths between 3 to 6 feet.

 Here is a quick recap of duty ratings and load capacities:

 |About Sunset Ladder & Scaffold

-Sunset Ladder and Scaffold sells the safest and highest quality ladders, scaffolding and related products available since 1929.
-We sell ALL types of ladders and scaffolding that the industry offers including our own American-made Sunset Ladder Co and EZ Lift brands.
+Sunset Ladder and Scaffold rents and sells the safest and highest quality ladders, scaffolding and related products available since 1929.
+We rent and sell ALL types of ladders and scaffolding that the industry offers including our own American-made Sunset Ladder Co and EZ Lift brands.